pushandplay/cordova-plugin-apprate/README.md

 - https://github.com/EddyVerbruggen/cordova-plugin-safariviewcontroller
 - https://github.com/apache/cordova-plugin-inappbrowser

-Alternatively you can use the [Market Plugin](https://github.com/xmartlabs/cordova-plugin-market)

-NOTE: If you chose cordova-plugin-safariviewcontroller then you must configure it with this plugin by setting:
+NOTE: If you want to choose the InAppBrowser, you can use the default `openUrl` - Preference, but if you chose cordova-plugin-safariviewcontroller then you must configure it with this plugin by setting:
 ```javascript
 AppRate.setPreferences({
   openUrl : (url) => {